 That's why they're pushing, you know, it actually is one of the most outrageous things that nobody will ever care about because you're not a billionaire.

-They measured their net worth growth according to Forbes, which is usually an estimate, and then they compared the amount of money that they paid in taxes.
+They measured their net worth growth according to Forbes, which is usually an estimate.

 Now, when you actually look at why, why do billionaires not pay that much money in taxes?

-There's actually a good reason for it.
+There's actually a good reason for it that is legal.

 And what this is all about more than anything else is another way to confiscate people's monies.

-And Tom Swazi, Long Island Congressman, dope that he is, is pushing this idea of a wealth tax.
+And Tom Swazi, Long Island congressman, dope that he is, is pushing this idea of a wealth tax.

 And that is that, oh, well, because they're not paying money in taxes.

-Well, if you buy money and if you buy stocks and you buy property and you invest in businesses and you don't sell your shares, and you hold on to your property and you hold on to your businesses.
+Well, if you buy money, if you buy stocks and you buy property and you invest in businesses and you don't sell your shares and you hold on to your property and you hold on to your businesses, so at any given time, you can get what you think that the property is worth, what you think the stock is worth.

-Okay, on a given day, a stock is worth X on given day Y it's worth another price, or a property you can get an appraisal.
+Okay, on a given day, a stock is worth X. On a given day, Y, it's worth another price.

 It's going to say that your property is worth X number of dollars.